jalvesaq/vimcmdline/README.md

 # vimcmdline: Send lines to interpreter

-This plugin sends lines from the text editor [Vim] or [Neovim] to a command line interpreter.
+This plugin sends lines from either [Vim] or [Neovim] to a command line interpreter.
 Supported file types are haskell, julia, lisp, matlab, prolog, python, ruby and sh.
-Below is an screenshot of *octave* running in Neovim built-in terminal:
+The interpreter may run in a Tmux pane or in a Neovim built-in terminal.
+The main advantage of running the interpreter in a Neovim terminal is that the output is colorized, as in the screenshot below:

 ![nvim_running_octave](https://cloud.githubusercontent.com/assets/891655/7090493/5fba2426-df71-11e4-8eb8-f17668d9361a.png)

 ## How to install

-Copy the directories *ftplugin*, *plugin* and *syntax* and their files to your *~/.vim* or *~/.nvim* directory, or use a plugin manager like [Vundle], [Pathogen], [Vim-Plug], [Neobundle], or other.
+Copy the directories *ftplugin*, *plugin* and *syntax* and their files to your *~/.vim* or *~/.config/nvim* directory, or use a plugin manager like [Vim-Plug], [Vundle], [Pathogen], [Neobundle], or other.

 ## Usage